anneliakm/ISQA3420Assignment1/ExecutiveSummary.md

 **SOCIAL RESPONSIBILITY:** *Potential open source communities that would be engaged in this project*

 As stated before, communication makes OSS possible.
-The manager and developer(s) are expected to follow all guidelines and expected vulnerbilities when collaborating on the project.
+The manager and developer(s) are expected to follow all guidelines and expected vulnerabilities when collaborating on the project.
 This allows modifications on OSS to be made easily.